nia-cloud-official/Pixel-College-Website/README.md

-Here's a README.md for your Pixel College website project:

 # Pixel College Website

 This is the repository for the Pixel College website, a dynamic and responsive web application designed to provide a comprehensive educational experience for students in the field of computer science and information technology.